shirinzarqaa/os232/links.md

 * [fork() in C](https://www.geeksforgeeks.org/chgrp-command-in-linux-with-examples/) ---- creating a new process in linux using fork system call
 * [Process Synchronization in Linux](https://www.tutorialspoint.com/process-synchronization-in-linux) ---- Process synchronization in Linux involves providing a time slice for each process
 * [How to install Git LFS on Git LFS](https://dev.to/felipelujan/how-to-install-git-lfs-on-debian-10db) ---- Git LFS is a functionality of the well-known Source Control Management (SCM) technology that allows you to add large files in code repositories.
 From there, the LFS acronym, which means Large File System.
+* [Linux from Scratch](https://www.linuxfromscratch.org/lfs/) --- The official website of the "Linux from Scratch" (LFS) project provides a step-by-step guide on building your own Linux distribution from source code.
 <br>
 <hr>